Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Introduction

+Hylland and Zeckhauser \citep{hylland} also studied the Arrow-Debreu extension of their model, in which agents have initial endowments of goods; however, they ended their investigation on finding instances that do not admit an equilibrium.
+In light of this difficulty, studying further generalizations made little sense.
+In particular, we are not aware of any two-sided matching market models that use cardinal utilities.
+This stands in sharp contrast with general equilibrium theory, which has defined and extensively studied several fundamental market models to address a number of specialized and realistic situations.
+That leads to the second issue addressed by our paper, namely the extreme paucity of models that use cardinal utilities.

 Our paper addresses both these issues by proposing Nash-bargaining-based matching market models.
-As is well known, the Nash bargaining solution is captured as in optimal solution to a convex program.
-Therefore, if for a specific game, a separation oracle can be implemented in polynomial time, then using the ellipsoid algorithm, one can get as good an approximation as desired in time that is polynomial in the number of bits of accuracy required \cite{GLS, Vishnoi.book}.
-For all models defined in this paper, the constraints of the convex program are linear, thereby ensuring zero duality gap and easy solvability.
+As is well known, the Nash bargaining solution is captured as an optimal solution to a convex program.
+If for such a program, a separation oracle can be implemented in polynomial time, then using the ellipsoid algorithm, one can get as good an approximation as desired in time that is polynomial in the number of bits of accuracy required \citep{GLS, Vishnoi.book}.
+For all models defined in this paper, the constraints of the convex programs are linear, thereby ensuring zero duality gap and easy solvability.

-The game-theoretic properties of the the Nash bargaining solution include: it satisfies Pareto optimality and symmetry, and since it maximizes the product of the utilities of agents, the allocations it produces are remarkably fair.
-The latter has been noted by several researchers \cite{Nash-Unreasonable, Abebe-MM-Truthful, Moulin2018fair} and has been further explored under the name of Nash Social Welfare \cite{cole2018approximating, cole2017convex}.
-Compared to HZ, we have sacrificed envy-freeness for this fairness property -- the two are incomparable, with neither dominating the other.
-We have also sacrificed incentive compatibility in the large, but have gained efficient solvability.
-Clearly, without the latter, the nice properties of HZ have little meaning, since the mechanism is unusable except for extremely small instances, perhaps not exceeding $n = 10$.

-Another major gain from the move to Nash bargaining is that it yields a plethora of matching market models, not only one-sided but also two-sided; for the Fisher as well as the Arrow-Debreu settings, with the latter being not much harder than the former.
-Furthermore, our models cover a large range of utility functions, all the way from linear to Leontief.
+A second gain from the move to Nash bargaining is that it yields a plethora of matching market models, not only one-sided but also two-sided.
+Moreover, all models work for Fisher as well as Arrow-Debreu settings; interestingly enough, the latter are not much harder than the former.
+We present five one-sided market models, covering a large range of utility functions, all the way from linear to Leontief.
+When generalized appropriately, all these models admit counterparts in the two-sided setting as well; to illustrate the style of generalization, we present a two-sided market model with linear utilities only.